Apple (Malus) ‘Newtown Pippin’ Semi-dwarf 7 Gal

 Reportedly this was a favorite apple of multiple founding fathers including George Washington, Benjamin Franklin, and Thomas Jefferson.
 Thomas Jefferson grew them at Monticello.
 When he visited Paris, he wrote "They have no apples here to compare with our Newtown Pippin."

 When Benjamin Franklin traveled to England with some Newtown Pippin apples they set off a storm of demand, and by the 1770s large amounts were imported to England.
+The Queen of England loved them so that they were exempted from British import taxes, growers (especially those in the Blue Ridge Mountains) loved them because they were so incredibly profitable to sell to England.

 Mid season bloomer.
 Pollinator required.